 Word Problems are often the hardest part of our math instruction.
 They can visually overwhelm students.
 They often contain extraneous information or multiple steps for completion.
 Students often struggle to persevere through complex problems.
-But, ultimately, it is through these complex problems that we are able to truly see our students’ understanding of math concepts and standards.
+But, ultimately, it is through these complex problems that we are able to truly see our students’ understanding of math concepts and proficiency with the standards.
 Our students are expected to persevere through solving them, to demonstrate understanding, and to use a variety of strategies.
 I detail my experience with difficulties with story problems in my post Why Your Students Struggle with Word Problems.
 I use a modified 3 Reads Strategy in my classroom to help students make sense of complex word problems during our Word Problem of the Day.
 I connect it to the Close Reading we do during E/LA.

 We have to read the problem closely to truly understand what is being asked of us as mathematicians.

 The 3 Reads Strategy is a series of steps that helps students make sense of word problems.
 It’s focused on understanding the context.
 There are a variety of interpretations of the protocol.
 I have found my students have been increasingly successful following the 3 Read protocol daily.
 We do it during our Word Problem of the Day routine so we practice nearly every single day.
 At the beginning of the year, I walk my students through the 3 reads and we talk about the steps with each read.
 As the weeks go on, my scaffolding decreases as I expect students to apply the same steps independently.
 I often, especially with more complex word problems, do the first reading orally to provide access for all students.
 Here are the steps we take during our 3 Reads Routine.

 3 Reads Strategy for Word Problems